On the abstract elementary class of acts with embeddings: Introduction

 Finally, we use limit models to obtain a characterization of weakly noetherian monoids via absolutely pure acts.
 This characterization extends the classical characterization of noetherian rings via absolutely pure modules obtained by Megibben in the seventies \cite[Theorem 3]{meg}.

 \begin{cor-1} Assume $S$ is a monoid.
 Every absolutely pure $S$-act is weakly injective if and only if $S$ is weakly noetherian. \end{cor-1}

-The proof of the above corollary is not a generalization of the argument for modules, but it is a completely different argument which uses in an essential way limit models (see Remark \ref{dif-mod}).
+The proof of the above corollary is not a generalization of the argument for modules: it is a completely different argument which uses in an essential way limit models (see Remark \ref{dif-mod}).

 As mentioned at the beginning of this introduction, the objective of the paper was to determine if any meaningful interactions between AECs and algebra could happen outside of module theory.
-The results of this paper showcase that this is possible by finding interesting interactions and applications of AECs to acts theory.
+The results of this paper showcase that this is possible by finding interesting interactions and applications of AECs to semigroup theory.

 It is worth pointing out that this is not the first model-theoretic study of classes of acts.
 There is a rich theory developed in the context of first-order model theory for acts, see for example \cite{g-inj}, \cite{mus}, \cite{iva}, \cite{gmps}, \cite{fogo}.
 The difference between this work and that work is the framework.
-Although at first AECs can seem convoluted, it is the authors opinion that they are a more natural set up to study classes of acts in the context of model theory than first-order model theory.
+Although at first AECs can seem convoluted, it is the authors' opinion that they are a more natural set up to study classes of acts in the context of model theory than first-order model theory.
 We hope that this paper helps convince the reader that this is the case.
 Furthermore, it is worth noting that Theorem \ref{sta-2} and Theorem \ref{equiv} can be seen as extensions of two classical results of the first-order model theory of acts \cite{iva}, \cite[3.5]{fogo} (see Remark \ref{first-ext}).

+Finally, most of the results we obtain in this paper can be extended from acts to any presheaf category $\Set^\cs$ where $\cs$ is a small category.\footnote{In the case of S-acts, $\cs$ is the category with one object $*$, one arrow $s: * \to *$ for every $s \in S$ and composition of arrows given by multiplication in $S$.} This is possible by working as in \cite[\S 2]{cfkmr}.
+We do not work in this general set up in the paper for clarity and since once the set up has been introduced (as in \cite[\S 2]{cfkmr}) the extension is more a booking keeping issue than a mathematical one.

 The paper is divided into four sections and an Appendix.
 Section 2 presents necessary background and basic results.
 Section 3 characterizes the stability cardinals of the AEC of acts with embeddings.
+The reader interested in application can skip Subsection 3.2.
 Section 4 studies limit models in the class of acts with embeddings.
 We use these to characterize superstability via weakly noetherian monoids and to obtain some new algebraic results.
 Appendix A contains proofs of some of the main results of the paper using category theory.